 Opening of Manholes.
 No person except District employees shall open or enter, or cause to be opened or entered, any manhole in the sewer collection system.

 Fines for Disposal of Inorganic Materials/Products.
 The Waste-Water System is designed to process only food products, human waste, and toilet tissue; it is not designed to process in organic materials and products.
 In organic materials and products include, but are not limited to, all personal hygiene and cleaning products, diapers, "wipes", and cleaning clause, including those labeled" flushable " or "biodegradable".
 The disposal of inorganic products into the Auburn Valley sewers by members of the Auburn Valley Community and/or their guests, has caused and continues to cause blockages and damage to the Waste-Water System, resulting in excessive cleanup and repair cost to the community.
-Be disposal of inorganic materials or products in the Waste-Water System is prohibited.
+The disposal of inorganic materials or products in the Waste-Water System is prohibited.
 The owner of any commercial or public facility shall post signage in all commercial and public facilities, including restroom stalls, kitchens, and all other facilities that provide a source of access to the Waste-Water system, as required by Ordinance 2013-1 and any subsequent ordinances.

 Salinity Reduction Agreement.
 To comply with State discharge requirements the District adopted Ordinance 2009-1 adopted relating to salinity in the District’s wastewater system.
 That Ordinance does not allow any water softener device or system that discharges elevated levels of salts, above the baseline in the potable water, into the wastewater system, and requires all Waste-Water System users to sign an agreement to comply with this requirement.